 Prost!
 7311 Greenwood Ave N, 706-5430, $

 This tavern is all about the beer, with a dizzying selection of German imports.
-On Wednesday nights, the dinner special-rippchen mit sauerkraut is a must.
-This salty little treat is a gorgeous piece of pork tenderloin, smoked unto pinkness and then long-cooked until it just about falls apart in a pot of sauerkraut.
+On Wednesday nights, the dinner special--rippchen mit sauerkraut--is a must.

-From the miniature prawns with big chunks of pancetta and goat cheese to the top sirloin and halibut and risotto cakes, Saltaro delivers on every front, with plenty of its namesake salt.
+From the miniature prawns with big chunks of pancetta and goat cheese to the top sirloin and halibut and risotto cakes, Saltaro delivers on every front, with plenty of its namessake salt.

 Shanghai Garden 524 Sixth Ave S, 625-1688, $

 The hand-shaved noodles are the thing here, especially in a bright-green Barleygreen variation.
-Shanghai Garden proves that Chinese food doesn't have to be greasy, salty, and so loaded with MSG that you're stunned into speechlessness.
-Instead the food is fragrant, clean, and delicious.
+The food is fragrant and delicious.